Recent News & Blog / Big changes coming: Paper checks for federal tax payments ending

 What’s next?

 The IRS has stated that additional guidance and details will be issued before the 2026 filing season.
-Taxpayers are encouraged to review their options now to prepare for a smooth transition.
+Individual taxpayers are encouraged to review their options now to prepare for a smooth transition.

 At SEK, we are here to help you understand these changes and make sure you are ready.
 Planning ahead can help you avoid surprises and ensure your payments and refunds are handled efficiently.
 Contact your Client Relationship Manager if you have any questions about your situation.